ds-modules/curriculum-guide/technology/pedagogy-and-technology.md

 ### Jupyter Notebooks and JupyterHub

 Jupyter Notebooks and JupyterHub are the tools that enable this student experience.
 You may have experience using Jupyter Notebooks on your own computer.
-Students in DSEP run their notebooks entirely in the cloud, on a JupyterHub.
+Students in DSEP run their notebooks on a JupyterHub in the cloud.
 Python and common packages are preinstalled on each student's account, which is created when the student first logs in with an approved email.
 A lot of work goes into the maintenance of the infrastructure and many students, TAs, and staff members are regularly monitoring and fixing issues that come up.

 ### `datascience` package